 Gil is an internationally acclaimed photographer, having published five photo books since 2002.
 In the fall of 2007, the UCLA Fowler Museum had an exhibition of his photographs, "Women, Water and Wells."
 In 2009, many of the photographs that inspired the founding of Wells Bring Hope were on exhibit in the visitors lobby of the United Nations in New York.
 Gil continues to publish books, and in 2018, published his ninth book of photography, Protea: The Magic and Mystery.

 Staff

-Kate Cusimano, Director of Operations

-Ida Harding, Director of Volunteer Management

-Hadiara Diallo, Director of Economic Empowerment for Women

-Jennifer Rice, Director of Development
+Kate Cusimano, Director of Operations Ida Harding, Director of Volunteer Management Hadiara Diallo, Director of Economic Empowerment for Women Jennifer Rice, Director of Development Todd Bendjen, Director of Public Relations

-Idan Elmelech, Director of Corporate Partnerships

-Kyle Maurer, Director of Marketing

-Todd Bendjen, Director of Public Relations

-Michelle Chan, Director of Events

 Our Partners & Supporters

 Foundations